steamship-core/steamship-frontend/apps/python-docs/pages/agent-guidebook/question-answering/qa-from-google-search.md

----
-title: Answering Questions with Google Search
+# Answering Questions with Google Search

-description: A simple form of question-answering that works with Google Search
+A simple form of question-answering that works with Google Search
----

 You can use the [`SearchTool`](https://github.com/steamship-core/python-client/blob/main/src/steamship/agents/tools/search/search.py) to help your agent answer questions from Google Search results.